 Proof of the opened product’s quality is part of the marketing authorisation documents.
 In the process, it is necessary to prove in-use stability both at the beginning and at the end of the specified shelf life.
 Testing must therefore be devised at the same time as ICH long-term stability testing in order to prevent any loss of time.

 The requirements of in-use stability testing are described in the CPMP Guideline CPMP/QWP/2934/99 from the European Medicines Agency (EMA).
 The guideline does not prescribe a specific test design.
 The design depends on the product’s use and packaging.
-Diapharm Analytics can help you create a needs-based testing plans and is happy to advise you on batch selection.
+Our partner laboratory can help you create needs-based testing plans and is happy to advise you on batch selection.